peter-de-boer/scrape_medium/README.md

 The parameter fileName is optional, default is ./out.csv.

 This scrapy command will search for articles on medium.com with titles matching the searchString.
-Results are appeneded to fileName.
+Results are appended to fileName.
 For each found article a line will be written:
 ```
 searchString,id,title,createdAt,firstPublishedAt,readingTime,wordCount,totalClapCount
 ```